Concurrency

 Implement functionality to handle all executable commands:

-- In the parent process (the shell), wait for the child process to terminate, then return.
+a new child process to execute the requested executable command.- In the parent process (the shell), wait for the child process to terminate, then return.

 - In the child process, execute the requested executable with the entire command array as arguments.